What are the best Thai sweets to try in Phuket?

 Lod Chong is a little surprising the first time you see it in a glass jar by the street.
 It looks like green worms in icy, sugary water.
 It’s made of rice flour, mung bean flour, palm sugar, jasmine flowers and pandan water.

 Grass jelly is made of the Platostoma palustre plant (a member of the mint family) and has a mild, slightly bitter taste.

 Thong Yip is an egg-based sweet usually made for important occasions and ceremonies such as weddings, ordinations and housewarmings.

 16. Khao Tom Mat (Banana leaf and sticky rice)

-Khao Tom Mat is a Thai dessert made made of sweet sticky rice steamed in banana leave.
+Khao Tom Mat is a Thai dessert made of sweet sticky rice steamed in banana leaves.